jbrooksuk/Sublime-Pebble/README.md

 This is a work in progress, so there isn't much going on yet, but it will be improved upon!

+# Installation
+You can install via Package Control, just search "Pebble".

+# Commands
+Sublime Pebble uses the command palette to respond to these commands:

+1. `build`
+2. `clean`
+3. `install`
+4. `screenshot`

+You can also supply a custom command (without parameters at the moment).

 # Completions
 Currently there are only completions for the Foundation set of modules and a subset of the constant values.